 If you visit Korea in the springtime, you may spot women and children sporting bright orange-stained nails and fingertips.
-From afar, it would be easy to mistake them for a botched nail job or a food/hair dye experiment gone wrong.

 However, this vibrant orange is not a result of chemical dyes, but natural stains made from flowers and leaves that closely resemble henna.